 Bonitas Dubbed South Africa’s Most Generous Medical Aid

-Bonitas has a stated aim to provide the country’s most generous medical aid benefits, along with “real value for money” for its members.
+Bonitas has a stated aim to provide the country’s most generous medical aid benefits.
+It also offers “real value for money” for its members.
 The company caters for a cross section of the population from all walks of life, and of all ages.

-Regarded as the largest “alternative open medical scheme” in South Africa, Bonitas has been around for more than three decades, and offers a healthy AA- global credit rating and excellent solvency rate.
+Bonitas is the largest “alternative open medical scheme” in South Africa.
+The scheme has been around for more than three decades, and offers a healthy AA- global credit rating and excellent solvency rate.

 Open medical schemes are open to all South Africans who are able to pay for membership, while restricted medical aids cater for specialist groups, including people who work in particular industries or who have certain qualifications.